Our Faculty

 Jeff received his bachelor’s degree in aerospace engineering from West Point.
 He is a lifelong student of team leadership, a combat veteran of the first Gulf War, and was awarded multiple Bronze Star Medals.
 He is an examiner for both the Shingo Institute’s Shingo Prize and the AME Excellence Award.
 He is the past Chairman of the Maryland Advisory Commission for Manufacturing Competitiveness and serves on the Board of Directors of Open Works, a Baltimore community maker space and small business incubator.

 Al Gourrier was born and raised in New Orleans, Louisiana, and educated at Xavier University of Louisiana and the University of Nevada Las Vegas.
-Al holds a B.A. in Finance, a Master’s in Business Administration (MBA), is a graduate of ABA’s Stonier Graduate School of Banking at Georgetown University, and holds a Ph.D. in Public Affairs from the University of Nevada Las Vegas, Greenspun College of Urban Affairs.
-Al started a banking career in 1993.
-In November of 2005, Al began the organization of a new State-Chartered FDIC Institution (De novo), 1st Commerce Bank, which he opened in October 2006.
-After a successful 19-year career, Al Gourrier left banking in January 2012 to pursue a career in academia and joined the faculty of The University of Baltimore in January 2016.
+Al holds a B.A. in Finance, a Master’s in Business Administration (M.B.A.), is a graduate from ABA’s Stonier Graduate School of Banking at Georgetown University, and holds a Ph.D. in Public Affairs from the University of Nevada Las Vegas, Greenspun College of Urban Affairs.

 Gourrier’s scholarship in academia focuses on community banking and finance, social equity, and community development through financial and economic representation by exploring decisions and structures impacting the economic health, development, entrepreneurship, and well-being of urban communities.
 Locally he serves as a board member on the University of Maryland Medical Center’s Community Advisory Council and the Upton Community Development Corporation.
-He is a member of the Urban Affairs Association, American Society for Public Administration, and Urban Financial Services Coalitions, and in February of 2021 received designation as a Fulbright Specialist Program Scholar.
+He is a member of the Urban Affairs Association, American Society for Public Administration, Urban Financial Services Coalitions, and in February of 2021 received designation as a Fulbright Specialist Program Scholar.

 Patricia S. Hall is an attorney of 35+ years specializing in various areas of the law and has been instructing at the University of Baltimore since 2013.
 She provides multi-discipline instruction to classes about law, expert testimony, and legal and Constitutional issues in the fields of Criminal Law and Cyber Forensics and Investigations.
 She received her B.S. from UMBC and J.D. from the University of Baltimore School of Law in 1988.
 She has attended the Roper Victim Assistance Academy, served as Vice-President of the CPA from 2022-2023, is on the Student Academic Support Committee, and is co-advisor to both Nu Omicron and the Criminal Justice and Forensic Society at the University of Baltimore.